shashiongithub/sidenet/README.md

 ## Neural Extractive Summarization with Side Information

-**Neural Extractive Summarization with Side Information Shashi Narayan Nikos Papasarantopoulos Mirella Lapata Shay B. Cohen ILCC, School of Informatics, University of Edinburgh, arXiv:1704.04530 (preprint)**
+**Neural Extractive Summarization with Side Information, Shashi Narayan, Nikos Papasarantopoulos, Mirella Lapata, Shay B. Cohen, ILCC, School of Informatics, University of Edinburgh, arXiv:1704.04530 (preprint)**

 > Most extractive summarization methods focus on the main body of the
 > document from which sentences need to be extracted.
 The gist of the